 For example, when a business is looking for a new software solution, they may have a broad or well-defined idea of the pain points they'd like to address.
-A quick online search will turn up the products and services that align with their needs and preferences.
-They'll then dive into your available content and learn more about your SaaS solution's features.
-The lead may even check out your social media profile to see if they like your company culture and find out what your customers have to say about you.
-If they like what they see, it's highly likely that they'll be giving your sales team a call for further info.
+A quick online search will point them towards the brands that align with their needs and preferences.
+From there, the researcher can dive into your available content and learn more about your SaaS solution's features.

-So, in answer to the question, “What is inbound sales?”, here’s our answer:
+So, in answer to the question, “What is inbound sales?”, here’s our definition:

 Do outbound sales still work?

 The traditional approach to selling meant that businesses initiated interactions with potential buyers, rather than the buyer discovering the brand for themselves.
+Sales reps were usually tasked with pushy tactics that made their job all about getting through tonnes of cold calls until someone eventually made a purchase instead of focusing on quality interactions with genuine potential buyers.
 In this scenario, engagement isn't always focussed around the customer and whether they're a match for your business proposition.
 Closing the sale, by whatever means possible, is often the preferred path.

-This method utilises mass marketing techniques and hard-sell tactics to convince customers that purchasing from you is the best solution.
-While this may lead to sudden peaks in demand and profits, it doesn't always prove economic or support the growth and longevity of your business.
-As the world becomes increasingly connected via the internet, customers prefer to self-educate and study the experience of other consumers before making contact with a sales representative or undertaking further in-person inquiries.
+Outbound utilises mass marketing techniques and hard-sell strategies to convince customers to part with their money.
+While this may lead to sudden peaks in demand and profits, it's by no means a sustainable growth strategy.
+As the world becomes increasingly connected via the internet, customers prefer to self-educate and study the experience of other consumers before making contact with sales reps or undertaking further in-person inquiries.

-While a healthy marriage between outbound and inbound sales tactics is possible and encouraged, there needs to be a cultural shift in your company where the focus becomes the customer's individual needs.
+While a healthy marriage between outbound and inbound sales tactics is possible and encouraged, there needs to be a cultural shift in your company where the focus is on delivering high-quality customer experiences.
 Analysing your buyers' behaviour and guiding the right leads through your sales funnel will make your marketing investment more fruitful, and your buyers more satisfied.

 1. Collaborate and align with your marketing team

-Since marketing is responsible for creating the content your salespeople use to support and nurture leads, communication and alignment between the two teams are essential.
+Since inbound marketing is responsible for creating the content your sales people use to support and nurture leads, communication and alignment between the two teams are essential for a successful sales process.
 Marketing works to generate leads, but without an efficient system to pass this information onto the sales team, visibility is lost, and conversion rates will suffer.

 It's crucial to find a customer relationship management (CRM) software that fits the needs of your business.
 Onboarding and training your sales staff is an essential part of ensuring that your CRM brings in ROI, as this system will become a foundational tool in your sales and marketing process.
 Sales can have a quick overview of the available leads in their pipeline, as well as all the necessary information to profile them and make sure that their communication strategy matches the leads position in the buyer's journey.

-At this stage, it's also important to establish your lead scoring model so that both the sales and marketing teams can identify high-quality leads.
+At this stage, it's also important to establish your lead scoring model so that both teams have a shared vision of what a high-quality lead looks like.

 Effective lead scoring enables you to increase sales efficiency by focusing your attention on the leads that show the highest potential of converting.
 This will save your sales team time on pursuing leads that aren't yet ready or sufficiently warmed up.